 Does Virginia require underinsured/uninsured motorist coverage?

 No, Virginia does not require underinsured/uninsured motorist coverage.
 While underinsured motorist/uninsured motorist coverage must be offered in the state of Virginia, it can be declined in writing.
 If as a driver in Virginia you opt into underinsured/uninsured motorist coverage, your insurance kicks in once the other person’s policy’s limits are reached.
 The limits are often the same as the state’s minimum liability requirements.
-Therefore, if the other driver’s policy paid $20,000 for property damage, your carrier would provide up to an additional $20,000 more if needed.
+Therefore, if the other driver’s policy paid $20,000 for property damage, your carrier would cover up to an additional $20,000 if necessary.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: